 The Child Visitor Visa UK allows children under 18 to visit the United Kingdom for up to 6 months for tourism, family visits, or short-term study.
-From 8 April 2026, the visa fee is £135 (up from £127) — with no reduced rate for children under 5.
-Whether your child is travelling with you, with another adult, or alone, this 2026 guide covers parental consent letter requirements, C-Visit accompanied rules, care arrangements for unaccompanied minors, and alternative routes for children needing longer UK stays.
+From 8 April 2026 the fee is £135 (up from £127) — with no reduced rate for children under 5.
+This guide covers parental consent letters, C-Visit accompanied rules, care arrangements for unaccompanied minors, and how to invite your parents to visit on a Standard Visitor Visa.

 Source: Home Office fees table — gov.uk (effective 8 April 2026)

-1. Children under 5 do NOT pay reduced fees — every child pays the full £135 just like adults.
-2. Visitor visas do NOT permit regular schooling — only recreational courses up to 6 months.
-If your child needs to attend an independent fee-paying UK school for longer, the Parent of a Child Student visa route applies for ages 4-11 (see the Alternative Routes section below).
-3. Visitor visas do NOT require Immigration Health Surcharge — IHS only applies to visas over 6 months; visitor visa holders pay for any NHS treatment directly.
+1. Children under 5 do NOT pay reduced fees — every child pays the full £135.
+2. Visitor visas do NOT permit regular schooling — only recreational courses up to 6 months; for an independent fee-paying school, the Parent of a Child Student route applies for ages 4-11 (see Alternative Routes below).
+3. Visitor visas do NOT require the IHS — it applies only to visas over 6 months; visitors pay the NHS directly.

 - Child Visitor Visa UK Requirements 2026